Project 1882

 Massive scale

-Almost all egg production in the EU takes place in large-scale egg factories.
-The majority of the hens that are not kept in cages are instead kept in "barn" systems in groups of thousands or even tens of thousands of hens.
+Almost all egg production in the EU takes place in large-scale egg factory farms.
+The majority of the hens that are not kept in cages are instead kept in "barn" systems in groups of tens of thousands of hens.
 By comparison, in nature hens prefer to live in groups of a maximum of 30 individuals.

 Kycklingar på kläckeri.